AsoboStudio/glTF-Blender-IO-MSFS/README.md

 ![Edit Preferences - Add](misc/Edit_pref_add.png)

 <br>
 5. Select the Install tab.
 This will bring up a file dialog, where you navigate to the folder where you decompressed downloaded file.
-Then navigate to the addons foilder within that folder.
+Then navigate to the addons folder within that folder.

 ![Edit Preferences - Install](misc/Edit_Pref_install.png)